velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "What?"
 Willow glances at him, then his hand flies to the butt of his gun and he turns towards Sashuan and Jasmine.
 "Alright, ladies," he begins, "curfew checkpoint, you know the drill -- papers out, backs against the wa--" He stops abruptly when it belatedly dawns on him that he's talking to a Green, mouth moving silently for a moment as his brain frantically backtracks.
 Sashuan smiles pleasantly, brandishing her badge.

-"Sashuan Solnadi Vanteni, Society Occupational Authority.
+"Sashuan Solnadi Vanteni, Havenrun Occupational Authority.
 Is something here the matter, officers?"

 Willow stammers for a moment.
 "W-well," he manages finally, "it's-- it's just a curfew violation, nothing, er, nothing you need to trouble yourself with, er."
 He clears his throat.
 "Ma'am.
 I-- I'm sorry to have--"

 "Here!"
-The Zyahua woman yanks an identicard from a pocket and thrusts it at Willow.
+The Zyahua woman yanks an identicard from an overfull pocket and thrusts it at Willow.
 "Here, my card is right here!"

 Willow glances at her, then takes the card, examining it for a moment.
 "And your name is…?" he asks, eyeing the woman suspiciously.

 "Bluejay.
 Bluejay Blackbough."

 "…hm."
-He turns the card this way and that, squinting at the little photo at the top, at the little "curfew exempt" glyph along the bottom.
+He turns the card this way and that, squinting at the photo at the top, at the little "curfew exempt" glyph along the bottom.
 "Laur?"

 Laurel leans in, eyeing the card for a moment.
 "Card's real," he says after a moment.
 "Exempt is forged though."
 Willow nods.